 “With the growth of Central Oregon, Central Oregon is going to become more important to the state,” she said.
 “We’re here.
 A big part of the state’s future is here.
 It only increases with the population.”

-Article was originally published in The Gazette-Times.
+Article was originally published by The Gazette-Times.